Sleep problems and snoring

 - try not to take daytime naps but, if you do, go to bed later

 - these allergy medicines can also help you sleep but should be used for a maximum of seven days, otherwise you may build up a tolerance to them.
-If you are using them regularly you should speak to a health professional
+If you are using them regularly you should discuss it with a health professional

 - side effects of these antihistamines can include a dry mouth, constipation and blurred vision